Daniel-Posada/Waveform-Generator/README.md

 # Waveform-Generator
 Takes in .wav audio and generates a waveform from it.
-You can change the color of the background and waveform, the length of the image, and the thickness of the bars and space between them
+You can change the color of the background and waveform, as well as the thickness of the bars and space between them

 # Example Images
 #### IGOR'S THEME | Tyler, the Creator (Thickness 1, Spacing 0)